muschellij2/neuroc/install/index.md

 The `neurocInstall` package contains the `neurocLite`/`neuro_install` functions, as well as others relevant for Neuroconductor.
 You can install the package as follows:

 ```r
 source("https://neuroconductor.org/neurocLite.R")
 neuro_install("neurocInstall")
 ```

-After installation, you can use `neurocInstall::neuroc_install()` to install packages without source-ing the URL above.
+After installation, you can use `` neurocInstall::neurocLite() `` to install packages without source-ing the URL above.

 ## Installing Neuroconductor Packages without upgrading dependencies

 The `neurocLite`/`neuro_install` functions depend on `devtools::install_github`, which will upgrade dependencies by default, which is recommended.
 If you would like to install a package, but not upgrade the dependencies (missing dependencies will still be installed), you can set the `upgrade_dependencies` argument to `FALSE`:

 ```r
 neurocLite(c("fslr", "neurohcp"), upgrade_dependencies = FALSE)